evolution-linux/evolution-docs/src/config/containers-and-vms/lxc.md

 ```

 The user can now create and use unprivileged containers with the `lxc-*`
 utilities.
-To create a simple Void container named `mycontainer`, use a command
+To create a simple EvolutionOS container named `mycontainer`, use a command
 similar to:

 ```